 - 1. Isolation protoplast from various plant tissues and testing their viability. - 2.
-Effect of physical (e.g. temperature) and chemical (e.g. osmoticum) factors on protoplast yield. - 3.
+Effect physical (e.g. temperature) and chemical (e.g. osmoticum) factors on protoplast vield. - 3.
 Demonstration of protoplast fusion employing PEG. - 4.
 Organogenesis and somatic embryogenesis using appropriates explants and preparations of artificial seed. - 5.
-Demonstration of and oogenesis in Datura. - 6.
+Demonstration of Androgenesis and oogenesis in Datura. - 6.
 Electroporation of protoplasts and checking of transient expression of the reporter gene. - 7.
-Co-cultivation of the plant material (e.g.leaf discs) with Agrobacterium and study GUS activity histochemically.
+Co-cultivation of the plant material (e.g.leaf discs) with Agrobacterium and study GUS activity histochemically. - 8.
+Tissue culture technique up to callus formation from carrot root or other explant.